osscda/lets-go-www/content/_index.md

 ## Join Us!

 We enjoy having an audience that asks questions and leaves comments on the live stream.

-All questions and comments are welcome, regardless of how basic or complicated you _think_ they are (as long as you follow the [code of conduct](https://opensource.microsoft.com/codeofconduct/)).
+>All questions and comments are welcome, regardless of how basic or complicated you _think_ they are

+(as long as you follow the [code of conduct](https://opensource.microsoft.com/codeofconduct/))

-See you on the stream!
+**See you on the stream!**